HofmannZ/morse-code/README.md

 final String encodedMessage = '.... . .-.. .-.. --- / .-- --- .-. .-.. -..';
 ```

 There are two ways to decode a morse code string.
-Either provide de encoded string as an argument to the constructor, and call the `decode` method.
+Either provide the encoded string as an argument to the constructor, and call the `decode` method.

 ```dart
 final Morse morse = new Morse(encodedMessage);